DarkIceDragon/perfume1/README.md

 # perfume1
 Automatically exported from code.google.com/p/perfume1

+I DO NOT OWN ANY FILE(S) AND/OR CODE CONTAINED IN THIS REPOSITORY>

  This project was transferred to GitHub as Google Code was shutting down, and I wanted to preserve this project and the original work of the author(s).
 This was done only becuase this project seemed inactive for quite a while.
 No copyright infringement is or was intended, and no files and/or code have been edited and/or deleted and/or created.

 If the author is reading this, I have transferred your project to GitHub as Google Code was shutting down